SAP2Moose/SAP2Moose/README.md

 This repository provides a program to extract model data from a SAP system into the analysis platform Moose on Pharo Smalltalk.
 It uses FAMIX as a flexible enhancable meta model.

+Last release 0.3.0, to be relased 07 April 2017.
+This is the first release where also usage by SAP BW routines is added to the model.

 Last stable release 0.2.1: [Extractor](../../releases/download/v0.2.1/z_moose_extractor.abap) and [Texts for extractor](../../releases/download/v0.2.1/z_moose_extractor_texts.txt).
 Create a new program in your SAP system.
 Open file z_moose_extractor.abap with a text editor and paste the coding in your program.
 Add texts for convenience.
 Run the program, select a package and download the file (preferable with extension .mse).
 Open with Moose to analyze it.

 Should work in ABAP 7.02 SP6, but there is currently only a limited test for this release done.